 Of the 30% not bought, 40% can be canceled.
 30 * 40 = 12%

 So no costs will be incurred for 29.5% [17.5 + 12].
 This represents: 29.5% * 5% = 1.5% of all orders.

 overall the down side flexibility is: 9% + 1.5% = 10.5%

-If you have more questions about adjusting your logistics performance indicators or if you want to know what your performance is in relation to the market, I would like to refer you to the benchmark pagina fo this website or contact me for further advise and support contact
+If you have more questions about adjusting your logistics performance indicators or if you want to know what your performance is in relation to the market.
+You may contact me for further advise and support contact